mylioja/big-time/README.md

 Luckily I found a font that has elegant, strikingly unique, and visually interesting digits.

-It's the ["Abril Fatface Regular"](https://www.type-together.com/abril-font) by Veronika Burian & José Scaglione, Licensed under the [SIL Open Font License](href="fonts/AbrilFatface-Regular-License.txt), Version 1.1
+It's the ["Abril Fatface Regular"](https://www.type-together.com/abril-font) by Veronika Burian & José Scaglione.
+The font is open source, and licensed under the [SIL Open Font License](href="fonts/AbrilFatface-Regular-License.txt), Version 1.1

 You can admire it in the example screenshot above.

+## Choice of Colors

+The screensaver text and background colors are of course configurable.
+Unfortunately, the Windows default color selector widget is slightly cumbersome to use, so I made a simple web page:

+The ["Big-Time Color Picker"](file:///C:/github/mylioja.github.io/big-time-colors.html) to make it more intuitive to adjust the colors.
+One still has to manually copy the RGB values from the page to update the configuration, but overall it's a big improvement.

+The page uses the brilliant ["iro.js"](https://iro.js.org/) javascript color picker widget by "James".
+Check his [GitHub page](https://github.com/jaames/iro.js) for more info.